 WACHOVIA CORP WB.N

 Wachovia, the fourth-largest U.S. bank, is eliminating about 4,000 jobs.

 Washington Mutual, the largest U.S. savings and loan, cut 10,688 jobs in the year ended March 31.

-Wells Fargo, the fifth-largest U.S. bank, said on July 26 it would cut 170 jobs.
+Wells Fargo, the fifth-largest U.S. bank, said on July 26 it will cut 170 jobs.